 Lindsey graduated from the University of Georgia in 2014, where she earned her Bachelor of Science in Education (B.S.Ed.) from the department of Educational Theory and Practice.
 After teaching Humanities in the Middle Years at Ohana for three years, Lindsey stepped out of the role to take on the role of Information and Community Manager, through which she is able to share her time between the beach and the city.
 In her free time Lindsey likes to take her dog, Gryffin, for walks, read any book she can get her hands on, and practice her (very rudimentary) Italian.

 Elizabeth graduated from Texas A&M University with a Bachelors of Science in Education and a double minor in Political Geography and Reading Instruction.
 She has worked in many different facets of education as a classroom teacher and as a volunteer parent at Ohana.
 Elizabeth believes in encouraging students to seek challenges to find their strengths and passion.
-One of her favorite educational leaders, Jean Piaget, is quoted saying “When you teach a child something, you take away his chance of discovering it for himself”.
-She is excited to teach Humanities this year and work with the 7th grade students; there are many new things to discover.
+One of her favorite educational leaders, Jean Piaget, is quoted saying “When you teach a child something, you take away his chance of discovering it for himself.”
+She is excited to continue teaching Middle Years and facilitate High School Internships.
+There are many new things to discover this year.

 Chad is from rural northwest Tennessee, where during his youth he worked on both agricultural and livestock farms.
 In 1999, Thurman completed a Bachelor of Arts philosophy with a minor of music theory from Middle Tennessee State University, and his first job out of college was as a new music works analyst with Nashville’s Broadcast Music Incorporated.

 Thurman has been a music teacher for over twenty years teaching private lessons for all band and ensemble instruments.
-He has 8 years education experience with three public school districts in grades K-5 teaching various subjects such as ESE gifted science, music, mathematics, language arts, physical education, and social studies.
+He has 9 years of education experience in Tennessee and Florida with three public school districts in grades K-12 teaching various subjects such as ESE gifted science, music, mathematics, language arts, physical education, and social studies.

 Chad attended and graduated from Sea School, the law school of the sea.
 During the 2010 Deepwater Horizon Oil Spill, Thurman volunteered as captain of a seven-vessel flotilla under the United States Coast Guard.
 This group was tasked with protecting the Choctawhatchee Bay from the Gulf of Mexico oil spill, and this experience further solidified Thurman’s commitment to protecting and defending our environment and educating today’s youth about the necessity and importance of a cleaner planet.